-Typically Dr. Koger performs Mohs surgery on an outpatient basis using a local anesthetic.
 In most cases, the procedure lasts about four hours, depending on the extent of the skin tumor.
 The Mohs surgery procedure is an improvement over other approaches for certain conditions, in that it allows for the progressive removal of tissue until only cancer-free tissue remains.
 Not only does it increase the odds of a cure, it also can reduce the need for additional cosmetic treatments.
 Using a scalpel, Dr. Koger removes the cancerous tissue for analysis at the laboratory.
 This process is repeated until all the remaining tissue is found to be cancer free.

 A great advantage of Mohs surgery is that you know your results right away, and you usually don’t leave your appointment until all of the skin cancer has been removed.
 This provides a huge psychological relief, and you only need to make a follow-up visit with Dr. Koger to monitor your recovery.
 During your consultation and, based on your surgical needs, Dr. Koger will discuss what expectations you should have for getting back to normal following Mohs surgery.

 Your new look after Mohs skin cancer reconstruction